Bruce Cooper (pictured above) was inducted into the Cricket Albury Wodonga (CAW) Hall Of Fame in March 2021.

 Another Hall Of Famer, Dave Coulston, played cricket for Rand in 2001-02.

-Stan Hague Sr was the President of the BDCA for 19 years until 1964 and then Bruce Cooper took over the job for 22 years.
+Stan Hague Sr was the President of the BDCA for 19 years until 1964 and then Bruce Cooper took over the job for 22 years until 1986.
+They were both awarded Life Membership of the BDCA.
+Richard Hague was the President of the BDCA for 4 seasons from 1986-87 to 1989-90.
 The A Grade Shield was named the Stan Hague Memorial Shield in his honour and the Shield for the Juniors was named in honour of Bruce and Esme Cooper.

 References and more